gx9702/UA-TypeRepository/Core/Part8/DataTypes/DoubleComplexNumberType/readme.md

 <!-- datatype -->
 ## DoubleComplexNumberType
+This structure defines double IEEE 64 bits complex value.
+Its elements are defined in Table 21.
 <!-- end of description -->
 The fields of the DoubleComplexNumberType DataType are defined in the following table: